THartmanOfTheRedwoods/PracticeProject/README.md

 ## This is where quotes are going to start

-"Assassumption is the mother of all fuck-ups." - Steven Seagal
+1. "Assassumption is the mother of all fuck-ups." - Steven Seagal
+2. "Quote quote" -Quoter